 The statistics report from the period April 1, 2013 to March 31, 2014 is included at the end of this chapter.

 a.
 Requests received

-Twenty-three new requests have been received during 2012-2013 and there was one request that was outstanding from the previous period.
-Eighteen were processed and six have been carried forward to be processed in the next reporting period.
+Thirty-eight new requests have been received during 2013-2014 and there were six requests that were outstanding from the previous period.
+Thirty-eight were processed and six have been carried forward to be processed in the next reporting period.

 b.
 Sources of requests received

 These are broken down as per their source as follows: